 “Then you’ll fail your deadline.
 I can’t allow that.”

 “Some things are more important than work, Paul.
 I’ll catch up tomorrow.”

 “No, you either get in within the next thirty minutes or you’re fired!”
 Paul bellowed down the phone.

 “Fine!
 I quit!”
-Indy hung-up and pocketed her phone with a smile at Tanya.
+Indy scowled at and pocketed her phone with a smile at Tanya.
 “Need an assistant?”

 “I can’t believe you just did that!”
 Tanya looked stunned.